ucsd-cse-spis-2016/spis16-project-planning-robotics-Elaine--Tiffany/README.md

-# spis16-project-planning-robotics-Elaine--Tiffany
+# spis16-project-planning-robotics-Elaine-Tiffany
-Robotics Lab, Elaine and Tiffany, Mentor: David Le
+Elaine H. and Tiffany T., Robotics Lab, Mentor: David Le

 Idea #1:
 Design a robot that maneuvers around a certain color obstacle and hits a different color obstacle out of the way while going through a maze.